thoughtworks-jumpstart/guides/docs/backend-web-development/node-server.md

 });
 ```

-You could also use a shorthand for adding the request handler:
+You could also use a shorthand for adding the handler function:

 ```js
 // index.js